Located in: Hungary

 Buda is on the western bank, and it holds the hilly high ground of the city.
 The historic castle district is here, and it contains many spectacular landmarks.
 Buda also has a better view, thanks to its elevation.

-Pest is on the eastern bank, and it is the livelier, more populated part of the city.
+Pest is on the eastern bank, the livelier, more populated part of the city.
 Here are the Hungarian Parliament building, the malls, and the farmer’s markets.
 The local “ruin bars” are popular among tourists and international students.
 These venues occupy abandoned buildings, and they take the artistic charms of hipster culture to a new level.

 The temporal effect is further amplified by the many museums, art galleries, over 40 theatres, seven concert halls, and an opera house.
 The cultural life of Budapest includes many music and arts festivals that bring international stars to the local stages.
 One of them, the Sziget Festival, is a Top 5 festival in Europe, and it is held annually on an island in the city.